cern-eos/eos/fusex/README.md

     "location" : "/var/cache/eos/fusex/cache/",
     "journal" : "/var/cache/eos/fusex/journal/",
     "read-ahead-strategy" : "static",
-    "read-ahead-bytes-nominal" : 2097152,
+    "read-ahead-bytes-nominal" : 262144,
     "read-ahead-bytes-max" : 2097152,
-    "read-ahead-blocks-max" : 8
+    "read-ahead-blocks-max" : 16
   }

 ```

 The available read-ahead strategies are 'dynamic', 'static' or 'none'.
 Dynamic read-ahead doubles the read-ahead window from nominal to max if the strategy provides cache hits.
-The default is a static read-ahead with fixed number of read-ahead blocks.
+The default is a dynamic read-ahead starting with 512kb and using 2,4,8,16 blocks resizing blocks up to 2M.

 The daemon automatically appends a directory to the mdcachedir, location and journal path and automatically creates these directory private to root (mode=700).